bbauska/css-mastering-css/README.md

 The function applies a linear multiplier to the input image, making it appear more or less bright.
 It requires an argument to be passed to it.
 It determines the brightness level that is applied to the image.
-The argument can be either a % value or a number.
+The argument can be either a % value or a number.</p>

 <h4>Example:</h4>